 Platforms for data exchange

 When looking to implement data exchange solutions, agencies should first look to try and reuse existing government platforms and data hubs.
+Metadata registries are another platform that agencies can use to facilitate data exchange.
 For example, data.gov.au provides government agencies an easy way to find, access, publish, and reuse public data.

 If an existing solution is not available agencies should look to conduct a technology evaluation to find the most suitable technology.
 A popular mechanism of data exchange is through the use of Application Programming Interfaces (API) or web data services

 - Interoperability: Open data and formats